© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Saxon barrow 40m south east of Oxford Lodge is a scheduled monument protected by Historic England under reference 1015553.
 View the official record →

-The Saxon barrow 40m south east of Oxford Lodge is a burial mound dating to the Saxon period.
+Saxon barrow 40m south east of Oxford Lodge is a burial mound of Saxon date located in Oxfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015553.

 Saxon barrow 40m south east of Oxford Lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015553.